blittable/rustup/lesson_four/README.md

-# Lesson Four: Enum Wrappers and Import References
+# Lesson Four: Enum Wrappers and Some Type Basics

 ## Objectives